drdh/Homophily-MARL/README.md

 # A Closer Look at Cooperation Emergence via Multi-Agent RL

-Our method is built on the combination of [PyMARL](https://github.com/oxwhirl/pymarl) and Sequential Social Dilemma Games ([SSDG](https://github.com/eugenevinitsky/sequential_social_dilemma_games)).
-We use the implementation of Cleanup and Harvest from SSDG, and then the algorithm is based on the implementation of independent Q-learning from PyMARL.
+Our method is built on [PyMARL](https://github.com/oxwhirl/pymarl) and Sequential Social Dilemma Games ([SSDG](https://github.com/eugenevinitsky/sequential_social_dilemma_games)).
+We use the implementation of Cleanup and Harvest Game from the SSDG repo.
+The implementation of our algorithm is based on independent Q-learning from the PyMARL repo.

 ## Installation instructions